 - Targeting: target specific audiences on your LinkedIn Company page and post organically or send to Facebook Ads Manager.

-- Integrations: Instagram (Reels, Stories, Carousels), Facebook, YouTube (including Shorts), Twitter, LinkedIn, Google My Business, and TikTok (Pinterest integration coming really soon!)
+- Integrations: Instagram (Reels, Stories, Carousels), Facebook, YouTube (including Shorts), Twitter, LinkedIn, Google My Business, Pinterest, and TikTok.

 - 4 approval workflows: None, Optional, Required, Multi-Level.